 Wow!
 It’s been a bit since I’ve said that after reading a book.
-There’s a reason this book is a global sensation.
+There’s a reason this book, Marie Kondo, and the KonMari Method are global sensations.

 It has it all — philosophical wisdom, Japanese cultural traditions, and practical advice based on a lot of real experience and trial and error.